ansible/vscode-ansible/docs/development/test_code.md

     `yarn webpack-dev`

-    Additionally, to run a single UI test case, you can use `MOCHA_GREP` environment variable in the following manner:
+    To run a single UI test case, you can use `MOCHA_GREP` environment variable as follows:

     `MOCHA_GREP="your test case name in describe statement" yarn coverage-ui-current`